-Sarah Gottesdiener is one of my witchy-queer heroes, and it was an honour, a privilege and a joy not only to contribute to the next issue of Many Moons, but to chat with her about queer magic and more.
+Sarah Gottesdiener is one of my witchy-queer heroes.
+It was an honour, a privilege and a joy not only to contribute to the next issue of Many Moons, but to chat with her about queer magic, tarot and lunar love.

 Maranda interviews Katie West on her upcoming anthology for witchy femmes, queer conjurers, and magical rebels.

 Sarah Gottesdiener shares the journey that led her to create the phenomenally successful Many Moons Workbook.